Connecting Klipperr

 Q

-key - Now the configuration should have been saved and you should have returned to the command line interface
+key - Now the configuration should be saved and you should return to the command line interface

-- Enter the following command to start compiling, which takes some time
+- Enter the command below to start compilation (this may take some time)

 make -j4